makersacademy/CV/README.md

 ## Skills

+#### This Skill

 - Independent learning and problem-solving
 - Agile and lean principles of software development
 - Version Control using Git
 - Pair programming on projects every week
-- Team project
+- Team projects
+- PostgreSQL
-- Agile values, principles and practice
+- Sinatra and DataMapper
-- Test Driven Development
-- User authentication and authorisation with bcrypt and Devise
+- Unit testing with RSpec and Jasmine
+- Integration testing with Capybara

 - **Technologies:** - Ruby, Ruby on Rails, Javascript, jQuery, Angularjs
-- **Testing Frameworks:** RSpec, Cucumber, Capybara, Jasmine, Behaviour driven development with Cucumber
+- **Testing Frameworks:** RSpec, Cucumber, Capybara, Jasmine

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- Experience
+- Achievements
+- Evidence

+#### Another Skill

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education